zincio/apidocs/source/includes/_orders.md

 ## Aborting an order

 The Zinc API allows you to abort an order uncompleted orders that are still in the `request_processing` stage.
 This functionality allows you to stop an order from going through if a mistake was made on the order, or if the order is taking too long to process.

-> Example abort POST
+> Example order abort request

 ```shell
 curl "https://api.zinc.io/v1/orders/<request_id>/abort" \